 Don’t Make Rash Decisions

 A home and a mortgage loan is a big purchase—perhaps one of the biggest purchases you’ll ever make.
 While it may be enticing to find a home of your own without a real estate agent, try not to rush the decision-making process.

 Before you make a final decision to pay for a property, you have to spend time doing your research of the local real estate market to ensure that you’re buying in the right location where there are opportunities for you and your family.

 You also need to check the loan and mortgage appreciation rates in the real estate market where you plan to buy.
 Since real estate is a big investment to pay, you want to ensure that you’re buying an asset that will appreciate in value after a few years.
-Ensure that you are financially ready for this big purchase before actually buying a home.
+Ensure that you are financially ready for this big cost and purchase before actually buying a home.

 Set a Solid Budget

 If buying a home is indeed your best option, you have to create a budget for a monthly mortgage payment before starting to look at the available listings for sale.

 Your budget should include your down payment, closing costs, monthly mortgage, taxes, repairs and improvement, and other moving expenses.
 Make sure to resist the urge of going beyond what you can afford.

 In addition, you should also shop for available financing and compare interest rates.
-Lenders will typically require a good to excellent credit score so you can qualify for a VA home loan with favorable mortgage payments, terms and rates.
+Lenders will typically require a good to excellent credit score so you can qualify for a VA home loan with favorable mortgage payments, mortgage insurance, terms and rates.

 Make sure to keep your credit history in check and minimize your debt-to-income ratio so you will be ready to qualify for a loan when buying a home.